The fat times are over.

 We have to let go of some of the things that have made us successful in the past.
 For example, when it comes to software or revising the value chain or the depth of value creation with regard to battery/cell technology, we cannot do this with the thinking of the past.

 We often just need a blank sheet of paper on which to start afresh and have the confidence to develop something from scratch, to learn and adapt.
-And not immediately fall into the mechanism: “Oh damn, we don’t have a reference.
+And not immediately fall into the mechanism: "Oh damn, we don't even have a reference.
 How do we do this now?
 On what basis should we decide?
-Come on, let’s take a look at how others have done it in the past and then press it into our decision-making structures.
-Then we’ll be well protected.”
+Come on, let's take a look at how others have done it in the past and then press that into our decision-making structures.
+Then we'll be well protected."

 You are working in one of these future-oriented fields: software, security, development of digital products.
 And you are responsible for employees.
 What do people need to make this change successful?

-Higher business speed.
+Higher company speed.

 At the same time, existing opportunities and potential must be exploited: Everyone wants to develop further.
 You can create opportunities there.
 But at the same time, demand that employees continue to develop and build up in-depth expertise at all levels.

 The third is continuous learning.
 The transformation never stops and is even accelerating.
-And that’s why learning is so important.
-And learning does not mean: “Read a book and memorize it.”
-But rather: Doing something, understanding what works and what doesn’t.
+And that's why learning is so important.
+And learning doesn't mean: "Read a book and memorize it."
+But rather: Doing something, understanding what works and what doesn't.
 Then adapt, move on, understand more, adapt further, and do it again and again.
-In this sense, however, “productive learning” does not work if I repeatedly and quickly question a path I have taken, break it off and pursue a new direction.
+In this sense, however, "productive learning" does not work if I repeatedly and quickly question a path I have taken, break it off and pursue a new direction.

 So these three things are important: the right environment, the right expertise and then consistent learning.
 How old is Nvidia now?
 30 years.
 30 years of stringent work and continuous development.
 Jensen Huang, one of the founders, is still CEO today.
 It takes time to build great technologies and a competitive business model.
 Nvidia is now one of the most valuable companies in the world.